 The life of Jephthah began when he was born the illegitimate son of a man named Gilead and a whore.

 Jephthah grew up in a family who lived in the land of Gilead, which lies east of the Jordan River.
 When he reached an unknown age his half-brothers chased him away from home.
 He fled to live in the land of Tobit, which lies north of Gilead (Judges 11:2 - 3).

 He soon gathered to himself "vain men" (Judges 11:3) who followed him as a military chief.
 Biblical references to the exploits of Jephthah are found in Judges 11 - 12, 1Samuel 12:11 and Hebrews 11:32.

 God allowed the Ammonites, because of Israel's sins, to oppress his people (Judges 10:7 - 8).
 When they finally declared war on Israel, the elders of Gilead personally visited Jephthah to ask him to lead their army against the invaders (verses 5 - 6).
 His initial response was, "Have you not hated me and thrown me out of my father's house?
 Why have you come to me now when you are in trouble?"
 (Judges 11:7, HBFV).

-It is likely that he was willing to lead them in the war against the Ammonites, but first he wanted to make them sting for their heartless treatment of him.
-In return for leading the Gileadites into battle they had to agree, if they were victorious, to make him their governor (verses 8 - 11).
+Although his initial response was harsh, it is likely that Jephthah was more than willing to lead the people in war against the Ammonites.
+He first wanted to, however, make them feel guilty for their heartless treatment of him.
+In return for leading the Gileadites into battle they had to agree, if they were victorious, to make him their governor (Judges 11:8 - 11).

-Unfortunately, the Ammonite King did not agree that Israel had a divine right to own their former lands (verse 28).
-Therefore, guided by God’s mighty spirit, Jephthah led his army into Ammonite territory and won a resounding victory (verses 32 - 33).
+Unfortunately, the Ammonite King did not agree that Israel had a divine right to own the land that was once possessed by them (Judges 11:28).
+Guided by God’s mighty spirit, Jephthah led his army into Ammonite territory and won a resounding victory (verses 32 - 33).